BivalTyp

 K<in>ulang ng piso si Pedro

-< pv > pfv .fall short gen one_peso pers . subj pn
+< pv > pfv .fall_short gen one_peso pers . subj pn

 ‘Pedro is one peso short.’